IvanIR21/IvanIR21/README.md

 - 👋 Hi, I’m @IvanIR21
-- 👀 I’m interested in energy, cooking, philosophy
+- 👀 I’m interested in energy, cooking and philosophy
 - 🌱 I’m currently learning electronic instrumentation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tavo_ivan99@hotmail.com